Maltimore/baselines-rudder/baselines/ppo2_rudder/README.md

 Please note that in this implementation the reward redistribution model is not optimized and computed sequentially for each game.

-A quick tutorial on reward redistribution implementation will be added soon.
+**See https://widmi.github.io/ for a quick tutorial on reward redistribution with tensorflow implementation and code-snippets that you can run on your CPU.**

 - Original paper: https://arxiv.org/abs/1806.07857
 - Requires [Tensorflow Layer Library (TeLL)](https://github.com/bioinf-jku/tensorflow-layer-library) package (v1.0)